 The effectiveness of the Quality System is reviewed on a regular basis during meetings of the Leadership Team, which may be as often as weekly, but not less than quarterly.
-These meetings address issues that impact quality, and the subsequent discussions are used to design and implement improvements to the system.
+These meetings address issues that impact quality, and desian and implement improvements to the system.
 At least annually, a management assessment of GEL's Quality System is conducted and reported.
 The QSD maintains records of these assessments.